PaulLaux/eth-hot-wallet/README.md

 3 Major containers were created:

-- Homepage container - all the actions related to keystore, including manipulation and usage.
+- Homepage container - all things related to keystore, including manipulation and usage.

-- Header container - all the action related to network comunication / web3 api.
+- Header container - all things related to network communication / web3 api.

 - Sendto container - state and actions related to sendto modal, actual checks and sending is happning in header container.